 If you’re like most van lifers, you know that storage can be a bit of a challenge.
 There’s only so much space inside of your camper, and it can be tough to keep everything organised.
 This is especially true if you like to travel with a lot of gear.

-In this blog post, we will share 40 clever storage ideas that will help you organise your camper!
+In this blog post, we will share 24 clever motorhome storage ideas that will help you organise your camper!
 These tips are sure to make your next trip more enjoyable!